-- (c) The claim of the third party must be reduced by the following amounts: - All amounts recovered by the third party from the owner, driver or employer of the driver of the motor vehicle involved in the motor vehicle accident concerned; - (ii) all amounts paid or accrued to the suppliers contemplated in section 17(5) of the old Act in respect of costs incurred by the third party; - (iii) all interim payments made to the third party in terms of section 17(6) of the old Act; or - (iv) all amounts that the third party may have received in compensation in terms of the Compensation for Occupational Injuries and Diseases Act, 1993 (Act No. 130 of 1993), the Defence Act, 2002 (Act No. 42 of 2002), or any other Act of Parliament governing the South African National Defence Force. - (d) The third party must make a written declaration under oath on the prescribed form to the Fund regarding any compensation he or she may have received as 15 indicated in paragraph (c). - (e) A third party who has, prior to this Act coming into operation- - lodged a claim with the Fund on the prescribed claim form in terms of the old Act, shall not be required to lodge an RAF1 form in terms of the new Act; and
+- (c) The claim of the third party must be reduced by the following amounts: - All amounts recovered by the third party from the owner, driver or employer of the driver of the motor vehicle involved in the motor vehicle accident concerned; - (ii) all amounts paid or accrued to the suppliers contemplated in section 17(5) of the old Act in respect of costs incurred by the third party; - (iii) all interim payments made to the third party in terms of section 17(6) of the old Act; or - (iv) all amounts that the third party may have received in compensation in terms of the Compensation for Occupational Injuries and Diseases Act, 1993 (Act No. 130 of 1993), the Defence Act, 2002 (Act No. 42 of 2002), or any other Act of Parliament governing the South African National Defence Force. - (d) The third party must make a written declaration under oath on the prescribed form to the Fund regarding any compensation he or she may have received as indicated in paragraph (c). - (e) A third party who has, prior to this Act coming into operation- - (i) lodged a claim with the Fund on the prescribed claim form in terms of the old Act, shall not be required to lodge an RAF1 form in terms of the new Act; and

-- (ii) instituted an action against the Fund in a Magistrate's Court, may withdraw the action and, within 60 days of such withdrawal, institute an action in a High Court with appropriate jurisdiction over the matter: Provided that no special plea in respect of prescription may be raised during that period. - (f) Notwithstanding the transitional regime contemplated in this Act, section 17(4B) of the new Act and the tariffs thereunder shall have no effect on the claims of the suppliers of goods and services in terms of section 17(5) of the old Act in respect of costs incurred by the third party prior to this Act taking effect. - (g) The owner, driver and employer of the driver of the motor vehicle involved in the motor vehicle accident concerned are absolved, with effect from the date on which this Act comes into operation, from any liability to the third party. - (2) If the third party is subject to an impediment contemplated in section 23(2) of the new Act or section 13(1)(a) of the Prescription Act, 1969 (Act No. 68 of 1969), the period of one year referred to in subsection (1) and the period of two years referred in subsection (1)(b)(i) shall commence running when the impediment ceases to exist.
+- (ii) instituted an action against the Fund in a Magistrate's Court, may withdraw the action and, within 60 days of such withdrawal, institute an action in a High Court with appropriate jurisdiction over the matter: Provided that no special plea in respect of prescription may be raised during that period. - (f) The transitional regime does not affect the claims of the suppliers contemplated in terms of section 17(5) of the old Act in respect of costs incurred by the third party prior to this Act taking effect. - (g) The owner, driver and employer of the driver of the motor vehicle involved in the motor vehicle accident concerned are absolved, with effect from the date on which this Act comes into operation, from any liability to the third party. - (2) If the third party is subject to an impediment contemplated in section 23(2) of the new Act or section 13(1)(a) of the Prescription Act, 1969 (Act No. 68 of 1969), the period of one year referred to in subsection (1) and the period of two years referred in subsection (1)(b)(i) shall commence running when the impediment ceases to exist.